SumoLogic/sumologic-documentation/docs/cloud-siem/integrations/security-incident-response-integration.md

 ## Step 1: Copy your API credentials

-In this step, you make a copy of your API credentials, which you'll need to supply when you install the SIR-CSE integration in [Step 5](./Security_Incident_Response_(SIR)_Integration.md "Security Incident Response (SIR) Integration") below.
+In this step, you make a copy of your API credentials, which you'll need to supply when you install the SIR-CSE integration in [Step 5](#step-5-install-the-sir-cse-integration) below.
 How you do that depends on your environment:

 * If your CSE URL ends in `sumologic.com`, you’ll need to supply a Sumo Logic Access ID and Access Key.
 If necessary, you can create those on your **Preferences** page in the Sumo Logic UI.
 For more information, see Create an access key on Preferences page.
 * If your CSE URL ends in `jask.ai`, you’ll need to instead supply your API token from CSE.